Granton Gasworks railway station: Operational history

+Subsequent history

-The station was closed in 1942 by the London, Midland and Scottish Railway as alternative transport links to the area had improved.
-During the Second World War, it was identified by Nazi Germany as a potential bombing target but was never attacked.
-The station lay largely disused for the next 81 years while much of the surrounding land was redeveloped.
+Following its closure in 1942, Granton Gasworks railway station lay largely disused for the next 81 years while much of the surrounding land was redeveloped.
 In 2000, Foster and Partners brought forward plans for a wider redevelopment of the Granton Gasworks that included the retention of the station.

 In 2018, Granton Gasworks railway station was acquired by the City of Edinburgh Council from National Grid as part of the wider Granton Waterfront regeneration.
 In 2020, the Council announced plans to redevelop the station into an "enterprise hub", with the adjacent former sidings to the west to be turned into a civic square.
 Designs for the redevelopment were prepared by ADP Architecture.
 Kier Group commenced work on the redevelopment in June 2021.
 In August 2021, the City of Edinburgh Council announced that the enterprise hub would be operated under a lease by the arts charity Wasps.
 In December 2022, the new civic square won a Future Cities Forum Winter Award in the "masterplanning - regeneration and mixed use" category.
 The civic square formally opened on 11 March 2023, being named "Granton Station Square".
 Granton Station Creative Works was opened by Wasps in autumn 2023.
 In December 2023, the restoration of the station was shortlisted in the BAM Nuttall Partnership Award category of the National Railway Heritage Awards.
 In March 2024, the restoration was shortlisted in the Royal Institution of Chartered Surveyors Awards Scotland.

+In 2025, the City of Edinburgh Council commissioned 7N Architects and RankinFraser to design a renovation of the north and south platforms, with the existing surfaces replaced with soft landscaping.